- SAP reported customer numbers on HANA — right up until 2015.

-We searched online for HANA customers in 2016, 2017, and 2018 and could not find any statements from SAP on HANA customer numbers.
+We searched online for HANA customers in 2016, 2017, and 2018 and could not find any SAP statements on HANA customer numbers.
 If the growth was explosive in 2015 — why did the reporting of customer numbers stop in 2015?

-Interestingly, SAP appeared to change the narrative to S/4HANA and began quoting S/4HANA customers numbers rather than HANA customers.
+Interestingly, SAP appeared to change the narrative to S/4HANA and began quoting S/4HANA customer numbers rather than HANA customers.

 The Customer Estimate from iDatalabs